Axnjr/SEM7/RealTimeBDA.md

 <br>

 # 1. Data Stream Management System
 DSMS stands for data stream management system.
 It is nothing but a software application just like DBMS (database management system) but it involves processing and management of a continuously flowing data stream rather than static data like Excel PDF or other files.

+Unlike traditional Database Management Systems (DBMS), where data is `stored and queried later`, DSMS handles fast-moving data from sources like sensors, social media feeds, or financial transactions.
+It processes data as it flows, `allowing organizations` to get `instant insights and make quick decisions` based on `real-time information`.
+DSMS is particularly useful for applications such as real-time monitoring, live data analytics, and event detection, where timely decision-making is crucial.
 It is generally used to deal data streams from with various sources which include sensor data, social media fields, financial reports, etc.

 Just like DBMS, DSMS also provides a wide range of operations like storage, processing, analyzing, integration also helps to generate the visualization and report only used for data streams.